Introduction to the Physical Web

 In this context, the physical web ensures, among other things, that users do not have to install new apps everywhere, but can view the news on a uniform interface.
 It can be used in almost all cases in which users are interested in information about their environment or in which an interaction between them and smart objects is necessary.
-In order to get a better idea of such scenarios, three short application examples follow.
+In order to get a better idea of

 The intelligent bus stop: A bus stop nearby could tell waiting for people via their smartphone when the next bus will come.
 In this case, the physical web BLE sensor sends out a URL that leads to the website of the bus stop.
 In order to distinguish them from others, the URL would contain an identification code of the stop.

 Interaction with vending machines: A vending machine with an internet connection sends out a URL that customers can use to access a website using the vending machine’s payment function if they do not have cash with them.
 The URL includes a token that changes dynamically after each purchase.
 The machine and the website opened on the smartphone connect to the provider’s back-end server using the same token.
 After the purchase is processed, the server sends a request to the vending machine to issue the purchased products.
 The physical web is used to transfer the URL to the smartphone.
 All other steps take place on the Internet as usual.
 For example, the so-called web sockets can be used for bidirectional communication between the machine or website and the server.